 Our heart doesn’t like the sweetness overload, either.
-Getting more than 21 percent of your calories from added sugar doubles your risk for dying from cardiovascular disease.
+Getting more than

 We’ve all had the occasional sugar craving, especially late at night.
 Does that pint of Ben and Jerry’s Chunky Monkey beckon before bed?
 Sugar’s hit to the bloodstream is hard and fast, giving our bodies a satisfying reward when we eat it.